CESNET/libnetconf2/README.md

 ```

 ### libssh
 Required version is at least 0.7.1.
+Recommended version is at least 0.9.0, because of a bug
+present in older versions, which echoes everything back when entering authentication tokens.
 This dependency can be removed by disabling
 SSH support (see the [Build Options](#build-options) section).
-Below si the basic
+Below is the basic
 sequence of commands for compiling and installing it from source.
 However, there
 are packages for certain Linux distributions available [here](https://www.libssh.org/get-it/).
 ```